 BDP advisors assist students in finding meaningful connecting research and/or internship experiences related to Human Rights & Social Justice.
 All students must complete at least one internship in order to satisfy the Connecting Experience requirement.
 For examples of Connecting Experiences Human Rights & Social Justice students have completed in the past, read these Connecting Experience spotlights.

-Students write a 3-4 page essay at the end of the BDP experience, drawing together the different pieces of the BDP.
+Students write a three to four-page essay at the end of the BDP experience, drawing together the different pieces of the BDP.

 An interdisciplinary faculty panel guides students in selecting courses and participating in connecting research and internship experiences, which students are encouraged to pursue through study abroad opportunities.